 |Selenium||37.5 mcg||33.9 mcg|

-Although blue cod and cod both contain many nutrients, vitamins and minerals, you may have noticed one contains more than the other.
-This may answer the question many people ask about the two.
-Is blue cod healthier than cod?
+Although both fish contain many nutrients, vitamins and minerals, you may have noticed one contains more than the other.
+Let’s determine which fish, blue cod vs cod, is healthier.

 Blue cod is healthier than cod due to its 230% more heart healthy omega-3 fatty acids.
 Blue cod also contains more vitamins and minerals like B12, thiamin, niacin, folate, magnesium, potassium and phosphorus.

-Although, as most of us probably already know, cod is no slouch either.
+Although, as most of us probably don’t have to ask, is cod healthy?
 It contains more protein and less calories.
-Cod provides more riboflavin, calcium, zinc and selenium than blue cod 6.
+It also provides more riboflavin, calcium, zinc and selenium 4.

 Omega-3 Fatty Acids

-Examining the nutritional information of blue cod and cod above, you will notice blue cod has more fat than cod.
+Examining the nutritional information of both fish above, you will notice blue cod has more fat per serving.
 However, the fat is healthy.
-Most of the fat in both blue cod and cod are omega-3 fatty acids, which our bodies can not produce on their own.
+Most of the fat in both fish cod are omega-3 fatty acids, which our bodies can not produce on their own.

-Blue cod contains over three times the amount of omega-3s than cod.
-This difference is what really separates the two and gives blue cod the edge over cod.
+Cod blue contains over three times the amount of omega-3s.
+This difference is what really separates the two fish and gives it the edge.

 - Red blood cells